absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 ### The db:migrate:refresh command

-If you need to restart all over your database schema, the `db:migrate:refresh` will start by rollbacking all ran migrations, like `db:migrate:rollback` does, until no migration rollback can be run.
+If you need to restart all over your database schema, the `db:migrate:refresh` will start by rollbacking all ran migrations, like `db:migrate:rollback` does, until no migration rollbacks can be run.
 Then, all available migrations will run up, like `db:migrate` does.

 ### The db:migrate:fresh command

-This command simply flushes the entire database to run all migrations afterwards.
+This command simply flushes the entire database to run all migrations afterward.
 This is very useful when working in a local environment to restore the database to the most recent state without having to worry about rollback issues.

 ### The db:migrate:status command

-This command helps you get a quick overview of the migrations that were ran and those which are pending to run up.
+This command helps you get a quick overview of the migrations that were run and those which are pending to run.
 It simply prints a table with all the migrations and their status.